 This topic describes the window functions, time attributes, and window types that Flink SQL supports.

 Flink SQL supports aggregation over infinite windows.
-Windows do not need to be explicitly defined in SQL statements.
+You do not need to explicitly define windows in your SQL statements.
 Flink SQL also supports aggregation over a specific window.
-For example, to count the number of users who clicked a URL in the last minute, you can define a window to collect data about user clicks for the previous minute.
+For example, to count the number of users who clicked a URL in the last minute, you can define a window to collect the data about user clicks that occur in the last minute.
 Then, you can compute the data in the window to obtain the result.

 Flink SQL supports window aggregates and over aggregates.
 This topic describes window aggregates.
 Window aggregates support the windows that are defined based on the following two time attributes: event time and processing time.
 For each time attribute, Flink SQL supports three window types: tumbling window, sliding window, and session window.

-- The processing time attribute specifies the local system time at which the system processes an event.
+- Processing time: the local system time at which the system processes an event.

 operation is complete.
 You can use a helper function such as